iCliniq Logo

 Pharmacodynamics:

 Elacestrant's pharmacodynamic time course and exposure-response linkages have not yet been completely characterized.
-The usage of Elacestrant does not result in QTc interval increases greater than 20 msec (millisecond) when taken at the approved recommended dose.
+The usage of Elacestrant does not result in QTc interval increases greater than 20 msec (milliseconds) when taken at the approved recommended dose.
 Patients taking Elacestrant have developed hypercholesterolemia and hypertriglyceridemia, and giving this medication to pregnant women may harm the fetus.
-Elacestrant can pass through the blood-brain barrier, in contrast to other selective estrogen receptor modulators and degraders.
+Elacestrant can cross the blood-brain barrier, unlike other selective estrogen receptor modulators and degraders.

 Mechanism of Action:

 Elacestrant is an oral estrogen receptor-alpha (ER-alpha) selective estrogen receptor degrader (SERD).
-Endocrine treatments that target the estrogen receptor (ER) are frequently utilized in the treatment of breast tumors that express ER since these tumors rely on estrogen-mediated growth signaling.
-Elacestrant shows an antitumor effect in vitro and in vivo in ER+ HER2-resistant breast cancer models resistant to Fulvestrant and cyclin-dependent kinase 4/6 inhibitors, as well as in cancer models with mutations in the Oestrogen receptor 1 gene (ESR1).
+Endocrine treatments that target the estrogen receptor (ER) are frequently utilized in the treatment of breast tumors that express ER, since these tumors rely on estrogen-mediated growth signaling.
+Elacestrant shows antitumor activity in vitro and in vivo in ER+ HER2-resistant breast cancer models resistant to Fulvestrant and cyclin-dependent kinase 4/6 inhibitors, as well as in cancer models harboring mutations in the estrogen receptor 1 (ESR1) gene.

-Elacestrant has a steady-state Cmax of 119 ng/mL and an AUC0-24h of 2440 ng/h/mL at the recommended dosage of 345 mg (milligrams) once daily.
+Elacestrant has a steady-state Cmax (maximum concentration) of 119 ng/mL (nanogram per milliliter) and an AUC0-24h of 2440 ng/h/mL (nanogram per hour per milliliter) at the recommended dosage of 345 mg (milligrams) once daily.
 Between 43 mg and 862 mg once a day (0.125 to 2.5 times the accepted recommended dosage).
-By day six, Elacestrant achieves steady-state and has a mean accumulation ratio based on AUC0-24h that is 2-fold higher than that.
-The oral bioavailability of Elacestrant is about 10 %, and its tmax ranges from one to four hours.
-When given a high-fat meal (800 to –1000 calories, 50 % fat), the Cmax and AUC of Elacestrant (345 mg) were 42 % and 22 % greater, respectively, than when given in a fasting condition.
+By day six, the Elacestrant achieves steady-state and has a mean accumulation ratio based on AUC0-24h that is 2-fold higher than that of.
+The oral bioavailability of Elacestrant is about 10%, and its tmax ranges from 1 to 4 hours.
+When given a high-fat meal (800 to 1000 calories, 50 percent fat), the Cmax and AUC of Elacestrant (345 mg) were 42 percent and 22 percent greater, respectively, than when given in a fasting condition.

 Volume of Distribution:

-The apparent volume of distribution for Elacestrant is 5800 L.
+The apparent volume of distribution for Elacestrant is 5800 L (liters).

 Protein Binding: